 Each year builds on previous knowledge and understanding to reach an advanced standing in the area and you'll be supported and encouraged to develop as an independent thinker and solution finder.

 You'll be working in the Microsoft Windows and Linux operating systems along with programming languages such as C#, Bash and Python.
 A mixture of forensic and security tools such as Autopsy Forensic Browser, EnCase, X-Ways, FTK, XRY, Cellebrite, Metasploit, nmap and Wireshark will be used.

 In the final year, you'll undertake a substantive piece of research in the Individual Study module.
 This will allow you to demonstrate your capabilities across the whole range of activities that you have been taught in the previous years as well as research new elements; this may include development of a small software artefact.
 You will also study some advanced areas in the field.

-You may decide to the take placement option, allowing you to put your classroom knowledge into practice in Computer Forensics/Security in order to consolidate your skills and to enhance your employability prospects.
+You will have the opportunity to take in your third year a placement, providing you meet the requirements; can identify and secure a placement opportunity, with the support from the computing team.
+A placement will provide you with the further opportunity to develop your skills as a practicing computing professional, a personal development plan and evidence of your abilities for your future employers.
+Allowing you to put your classroom knowledge into practice in Computer Forensics/Security in order to consolidate your skills and to enhance your employability prospects.
 There is compelling research by Jones, Green and Higson (2015) that shows that students who undertake placements also tend to perform more strongly academically on return from their placement in their final year of study.